-- A gender analysis of the project/programme has been conducted. - Findings from this gender analysis have informed the design of the project/programme and the intervention adopts a "do no harm" approach. - Presence of at least one explicit gender equality objective backed by at least one genderspecific indicator (or a firm commitment to do this if the results framework has not been elaborated at the time of making the project). - Data and indicators are disaggregated by sex where applicable. - Commitment to monitor and report on the gender equality results achieved by the project in the evaluation phase.
+- A gender analysis of the project/programme has been conducted. - Findings from this gender analysis have informed the design of the project/programme and the intervention adopts a "do no harm" approach. - Presence of at least one explicit gender equality objective backed by at least one gender-specific indicator (or a firm commitment to do this if the results framework has not been elaborated at the time of making the project). - Data and indicators are disaggregated by sex where applicable. - Commitment to monitor and report on the gender equality results achieved by the project in the evaluation phase.

-Gendernet has developed a "Handbook on the OECD-DAC Gender Equality Policy Marker" and an information sheet on http://www.oecd.org/dac/gender-development/Minimum-recommended-criteria-for-DAC-gender-marker.pdf for more information on how to use this policy marker.
+Gendernet has developed a "Handbook on the OECD-DAC Gender Equality Policy Marker" and an information sheet on Minimum recommended criteria for DAC gender marker for more information on how to use this policy marker: